 Among the 141 birds known in this ecoregion, the great Indian bustard is a globally threatened species whose populations in this ecoregion have rebounded in recent years.

 Grazing by livestock such as sheep and goats is intensive.
 This affects soil fertility, exacerbates erosion, and destroys the native vegetation.
 Together with recent climatic changes, these pressures combine to degrade and destroy the fragile desert ecosystems.
 Nonetheless, the ecoregion has large protected areas where adequate management and protection can be administered to mitigate the widespread threats.

-Thus, the priority conservation actions are to: 1) improve land use zoning to mitigate ad hoc and uncontrolled agricultural practices, especially with the availability of irrigation water; 2) control livestock grazing and minimize its impact to the desert ecosystem; and 3) continue to support the conservation effort in the protected areas.
+Thus, the priority conservation actions are to 1) improve land-use zoning to mitigate ad hoc and uncontrolled agricultural practices, especially with the availability of irrigation water; 2) control livestock grazing and minimize its impact on the desert ecosystem, and 3) continue to support the conservation effort in the protected areas.

 1. Sivaperuman, C., Baqri, Q.H., Ramaswamy, G. and Naseema, M. eds., 2008.
 Faunal ecology and conservation of the Great Indian Desert.
 Springer Science & Business Media.